bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 ### Create Google Cloud Platform Account

-Head over to [cloud.google.com](https://cloud.google.com/) and create an account, if you don't already have one.
+Head over to [cloud.google.com](https://cloud.google.com/) and create an account if you don't already have one.

 New accounts come with a free $300 in spending credits.